Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Talking to Trees on Arbor Day

-Hello Fellow Readers, Arbor Day occurs worldwide at different times of the year, based on the growing season.
+Hello, Fellow Readers, Arbor Day occurs worldwide at different times of year, depending on the growing season.
 In the United States, it’s celebrated on the last Friday in April.
-The origin of Arbor Day here dates back to 1872 when J. Sterling Morton, President Cleveland’s S
+The origin of Arbor Day here dates back to 1872, when J. Sterling Morton, President Cleveland’s

 Read More